Recycling & Waste

 Rates for service, approved by the City Council, can be found in the attachment at the bottom of this page.
 Garbage and recycling services provided by Republic Services are governed through an exclusive Franchise Agreement between the City and the company.

 Recycling and Reuse

 Use Metro's Find a Recycler web site to find where to recycle items not accepted in the curbside recycling program and organizations that take materials for reuse.
-You can also contact Metro Recycling Assistance at 503-234-3000 or by email at email@example.com.
+If you have a specific question about recycling, hazardous waste disposal or waste prevention you can use this link to email a Metro recycling expert or call Metro at 503-234-3000.

 Hazardous and Bulky Waste Disposal

 Paint, motor oil, batteries, CFL or LED lightbulbs, prescription medications, needles, and many other products are considered to be household hazardous waste.
 These products must be taken to the Metro South Transfer Station at 2001 Washington Street, Oregon City.